linagora/i18n-checker/README.md

 In translation file of the default locale, value must have the same value as key.

+#### key-trimmed

+No white space character at the beginning or the end of the key.

 ### no-duplicate-among-modules

 Keys are duplicated between modules should be in core.